 Foundation ruins and a few graves are all that remain of the first St. Paulís, Stono.
 Robert Seabrook (1652-1710), buried here, served as high sheriff of Colleton County in 1698; as a captain of militia in 1706; and as a member of the Commons House of Assembly 1706-09, serving as Speaker in 1706.
 His wife Sarah (d.
 1715) and their son Benjamin (d.
 1717) are also buried here.

 Erected 2002 by The Charles Towne Chapter, Colonial Dames of the XVII Century.
 (Marker Number 10-36.)

 Other nearby markers.
+At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Plainsfield Plantation (approx. 1.9 miles away); The Stono Rebellion (1739) (approx. 3.3 miles away); Champneys' Pink Cluster (approx. 3Ĺ miles away); Belvidere School Site (approx. 4 miles away); Grave Of Colonel William A. Washington (approx. 4.2 miles away); John's Island Presbyterian Church (approx. 7.3 miles away); South Carolina Canal & Rail Road Company (approx. 9.3 miles away); Federal Expedition on John's Island / Battle of Burden's Causeway (approx. 9.6 miles away).

 Topics.
 This marker is included in these topic lists: Cemeteries & Burial Sites • Churches & Religion